BFlameSwift/Uni-MuMER/README.md

 ![Uni-MuMER](./asserts/fig/main_fig.drawio_00.png)

-Experiments on the CROHME and HME100K datasets show that Uni-MuMER achieves new state-of-the-art performance, surpassing the best lightweight specialized model SSAN by 16.31% and the top-performing VLM Gemini2.5-flash by 24.42% in the zero-shot setting.
+Experiments on the CROHME and HME100K datasets show that Uni-MuMER achieves new state-of-the-art performance, surpassing the best lightweight specialized model, SSAN, by 16.31% and the top-performing VLM Gemini2.5-flash by 24.42% in the zero-shot setting.

 ![intro](./asserts/fig/CROHME_00.png)

 ## 📢 Updates
+- **2025-09-18**: This work got accepted to NeurIPS 2025 as a Spotlight (688/21575).
 - **2025-09-09** : Release dataset ([Uni-MuMER-Data](https://huggingface.co/datasets/phxember/Uni-MuMER-Data) and [Uni-MuMER-Valid-Test](https://huggingface.co/datasets/phxember/Uni-MuMER-Valid-Test)) and training code.
 [See Training]
 - **2025-06-02**: Release of model weights and inference scripts.

 ## 📦 Dataset Preparation

-1. **Download** `data.zip` from github , huggingface, or [Google Drive link](https://drive.google.com/drive/folders/1T8a3WxICZVl1NJ99hu9tuuqqNZoxGhXq?usp=sharing).
+1. **Download** `data.zip` from GitHub, Huggingface, or [Google Drive link](https://drive.google.com/drive/folders/1T8a3WxICZVl1NJ99hu9tuuqqNZoxGhXq?usp=sharing).
 2. **Unzip** it at the project root.
-After extraction you should have:
+After extraction, you should have:

 ```
 data